A New York Country Bar Turned Into My Favorite Bar in The City

 The only real positive connection I have to my childhood is country music.
-It’s one of the few constant things that have defined me my whole life and one of the only things I’ve inherited from my family.
+It’s one of the few constant things that’s defined me my whole life, and one of the only things I’ve inherited from my family.
 I got my first pair of cowboy boots when I learned to walk, and I danced around the kitchen using a mop as a microphone, singing along to the Judd’s farewell tour cassette tape with my sisters until it wouldn’t play anymore.

 While other kids were watching Disney movies, I was watching Coal Miner’s Daughter on repeat.
-I used to ride in the bed of my grandpa’s pickup truck, with his Camel Country radio station sticker on the back and the middle window slid open, while my sisters and I sang along to every single song on the radio.
+I used to ride in the bed of my grandpa’s pickup truck, with his Camel Country radio sticker on the back and the all the windows open, while my sisters and I sang along to every song on the radio.

-Every night I used to go in after I would finish with my other bar job in the neighborhood.
-I would put my $5 in the Jukebox, sip my Jack & Coke and listen to the only songs that made me feel connected to this big crazy city.
+I started regularly going to the Waylon back in 2014.
+Each night, after I finished my waitressing shift, I would find my place at the L-shaped bar, put my $5 in the Jukebox, sip my Jack & Coke and listen to the only songs that made me feel connected to this big crazy city.
 I got to know the bartenders, the regulars and the managers, as you tend to do when you’re a nightly fixture, and ending up behind the bar only seemed natural.

 This New York country bar is the real deal.

 To find an authentic country music bar anywhere in the world can be difficult to do.
 Even in a city like Nashville, country music is now synonymous with Florida Georgia Line and Carrie Underwood.
-I’ll pause for a second to say that when iconic Nashville bars like Tootsies are closing the night with Blink 182’s “All the Small Things” (an actual real thing that happened to me while I was there), I find myself wondering what the hell happened to Country music.
+I’ll pause for a second to say that when iconic Nashville bars like Tootsies are closing the night with Blink 182’s “All the Small Things” (an actual real thing that happened), I find myself wondering what the hell happened to Country music.

 All of the Country Music in this bar.